Matrix: Peer-to-Peer Multi-Agent Synthetic Data Generation Framework: Agent Environment Design for Matrix

 \subsection{Distributed Services}

 Matrix offloads computationally intensive tasks to distributed services, allowing them to scale independently of the agents.
 For LLM inference, Matrix employs gRPC-based communication to avoid HTTP overhead.
 Because the Ray head node can become network-bound, Matrix maintains a local cache of active model replica URLs, enabling direct load-balanced traffic through worker nodes.
+Sticky routing can reuse prefix cache for multi-turn long conversations.
+In addition to Huggingface models, proxies are built for commercial LLM API services.
 For stateful services such as Apptainer containers, agents acquire containers by ID to be able to route multiple commands to the same container instance, rather than a randomly selected one.
 This is managed via a \emph{resource pool} and a \emph{registry} that maps container IDs to Ray actors running the corresponding containers.
 This design allows agents to efficiently route messages and reuse shared resources.